DavideDeMarchi/vois/README.md

 Python library to simplify some common tasks related to the creation of advanced Voilà dashboards inside the JRC Big Data Analytics Platform (BDAP).

-The online documentation for vois library is available [here](https://jeodpp.jrc.ec.europa.eu/services/shared/vois/)
+The online documentation for vois library is available [here](https://vois.readthedocs.io/en/latest/1_intro.html)

+The PDF documentation for vois library is available [here](https://vois.readthedocs.io/_/downloads/en/latest/pdf/)

 The vois library contains: